ddd-crew/bounded-context-canvas/README.md

 You will never make design decisions having a full knowledge about everything in your domain.
 Most design happens based on assumptions and it is highly recommended to make them explicit.
 This can be done in this section of the Bounded Context Design Canvas.

 ### Verification Metrics
 Domain Driven Design is about an iterative approach towards modelling and design based on continuous learning.
-Metrcis can help you gathering valuable input for those learnings (think about build-measure-learn).
+Metrics can help you gathering valuable input for those learnings (think about build-measure-learn).
 Think about metrics that you and your team can define in order to gather learnings if the chosen boundaries of your bounded context are a good fit or not.

 You can collect those metrics for instance from: